ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 version - version of the biometric block as specified in the authentication or customer registration specification.

 timeout - Max time the app will wait for the capture.
+Its expected that the api will respond back before timeout with the best frame.

 captureTime - time of capture in ISO format with timezone.

 domainUri - unique uri per auth providers.
 This can be used to federate across multiple providers or countries or unions.

+transactionId - unqiue Id of the transaction.
+This is an internal Id to the application thats providing the service.
+Use different id for every successfull auth.
+So even if the trnsaction fails after auth we expect this number to be unique.

 bio.type -  “FIR” , “IIR”, “Face”